Is Dropshipping Legal in 2022? What To Avoid

 Customers may believe they are buying a true original.
 Therefore this is a deceptive business practice that could result in a lawsuit if and when consumers notice something isn’t quite right.

 Be aware that there are unscrupulous suppliers trying to pass off branded merchandise as the “real deal”.
-If something seems too good to be true, for example you see “Apple AirPods” listed for a price much lower than market value, it’s likely a fake.
+Keep an eye out for anything that seems too good to be true.

-Be cautious, and steer clear of any “name brand” products you can’t verify as being genuine.
+In conclusion, be cautious, and steer clear of any “name-brand” products you can’t verify as being genuine.

 In addition to avoiding fake or trademarked products that may result in infringement cases, you also need to be aware of laws pertaining to restricted and prohibited product categories.